MTrop/DoomTools/src/main/resources/doommake/README.md

 	doommake.properties  Project property override file.

+## Before You Build This Project

+This project may need some local properties filled in by whoever clones this project.
+Make a `doommake.properties` file and look at the properties in `PROPS.txt` for the modifiable settings for this project.
+The `doommake.properties` file that you create should NOT BE CHECKED IN TO YOUR REPOSITORY!

 ## To Build This Project

 This project requires the [DoomTools](https://github.com/MTrop/DoomTools) toolchain for building it.
 Clone this project to a new folder and type: